 FOODS WITH A SHELF LIFE OF THREE MONTHS OR LESS

-FOODS WITH A SHELF LIFE OF BETWEEN THREE & 18 MONTHS
+FOODS WITH A SHELF LIFE OF BETWEEN THREE AND 18 MONTHS

-These should be marked with either 'best before' or 'best before end' as follows (your choice).
+These must be marked with either 'best before' or 'best before end' as follows (your choice).

 FOODS WITH A SHELF LIFE OF GREATER THAN 18 MONTHS